“She’s so talented! I wish I could sing like that, but I’m completely tone deaf.”

 By copying their heroes.

-Too often though, people misinterpret this advice, and aspiring singers practice any and all of their favorite SONGS…rather than restricting themselves to the songs of their favorite SINGERS.
+Too often though, aspiring singers make the mistake of practicing their favorite SONGS…rather than the songs of their favorite SINGERS.

 Make a list of around 4-6 of your favorite singers of all-time.
 Not necessarily the ones you respect most.
-Choose the ones you wish to sound like.
+Choose the ones you WISH to sound like.
+And also think you CAN sound like.

-So if you’re a man, the singers on your list should ideally be all male.
-Makes sense?
+So if you’re a man, the singers on your list should ideally be male, with a vocal range similar to your own.

 3. Recognize Who Can Be Copied, And Who CAN’T